-How does your Nonprofit Organization protect the identity of those you serve?
+How does your Nonprofit Organization protect your identities?

 Whether your business is big or small, data privacy is a concern for everyone – and nonprofits are no exception.
 By implementing effective cybersecurity, and becoming aware of legal concerns related to protecting sensitive information, you can keep your nonprofit safe and mission-focused.